Thrilled and delighted to be with you, as is the case every day.

 But if you do make it out of the womb, then of course you become a God's child.

-And you are sparkling, and you are worthy of respect.
+And you are worthy of respect.

-And you have dignity and you have worth and you have value.
+And You have dignity and you have worth and you have value.

 Parentheses to us as future dependent voters.